When should I receive my property tax statement(s)?

 January 31.
 All payments must be processed on or before 12 a.m.
 CST (Central Standard Time).
 Online payments must completed before 12 a.m.
 CST.
 Allow sufficient time for processing online payments on payment due dates to avoid penalty and interest.

 The tax office accepts many types of payments, such as cash, check, money order, online payments, debit card and credit card.

 Check Payments: All checks received are electronically cleared through your bank.
 A check copy will be imaged and is available through the Tax Office.
 Your check will not be returned.
 Accounts will incur a $25 service charge on returned checks.
-Make checks payable to: Ron Wright, Tax Assessor-Collector.
+Make checks payable to: Wendy Burgess, Tax Assessor-Collector.

 Debit Card/Credit Card Payments: The following debit/credit cards are currently accepted online and in person: American Express, Discover, Mastercard and Visa.